BeatriceVaienti/dsml_project/README.md

 ![Best Pos number](images/pos_evaluation.png)

-The plot shows that the best mean accuracy is obtained when using the 5 most frequent POS tags: the reason probably lies in the fact that the infrequent POS tags are not very informative and can introduce noise in the model.
+The plot shows that the best mean accuracy is obtained when using the __5 most frequent POS tags__: the reason probably lies in the fact that the infrequent POS tags are not very informative and can introduce noise in the model.
 As a consequence, we decided to use the 5 most frequent POS tags for the subsequent experiments.
 ### Evaluation Results

 ![NN Confusion Matrix](images/nn_matrix.png)